2023 SERIES REGULATIONS

 This is formal notice that any or all images of entrants in American Criterium Cup races or onsite at the race venues may be used by the promoter, ACC management, and its agents for advertising, trade and any other lawful purposes.
 Riders not wanting to allow the use of their image can do so by not entering the race.
 By entering a race, each entrant gives consent for use of his/her name and photographic likeness to the promoter and its agents.

 Article 10.
-Cancelations, Restarts, and Force Majeure
+Cancellations, Restarts, and Force Majeure

 The American Criterium Cup is made up of ten individual races with ten unique owners/promotors.
 The ACC has no say in race day operations of these events, nor decides things like cancellations, refunds, or many other matters inherent to the individual events.
-Decisions on these issues will be made solely by the individual promotors in consultation with USAC, local agencies, or whatever other resources they deem credible.
+Decisions on these issues will be made solely by the individual promoters in consultation with USAC, local agencies, or whatever other resources they deem credible.

 10.1 Cancellation- In the event that a race is cancelled, either before or during, no ACC points will be awarded for that round of the series, in that category.
 This includes Sprint points that may have been won prior to a race being cancelled.

 10.2 Restarts- Should a race on the ACC need to be stopped and restarted, every effort will be made to maintain a normal ACC format (3 point sprints, plus finish points).
 This may result in adjusting the timing of point sprints to avoid having them happen directly after a restart.
-Decisions on breakaway gaps, staging, or call ups for a restart are at the discretion of the promotor and chief referee.
+Decisions on breakaway gaps, staging, or call ups for a restart are at the discretion of the promoter and chief referee.

 10.3 Early Finish- Should force majeure dictate that a race be shortened (officially finished, but on an earlier lap).
 ACC will award finish points as well as sprint points for those sprints that did take place.